aji/ircd-oxide/manual/dev-oxen.md

 ### `ma`: Message acknowledge

-The value part of this body is a dictionary with the following keys:

  * `to`: The SID whose message is being acknowledged.
  * `fr`: The SID that is acknowledging successful delivery.
  * `id`: The ID of the message being acknowledged.